-2 Background and History 3 ACTIONS 1.
-Actively seek to involve fishermen in the implementation of the plan and in mitigation measures to ensure a reduction in bycatch 4 2.
+ackground & History 3 ctions 4 1.
+Actively seek to involve fishermen in the implementation of the plan and in mitigation measures to ensure a reduction in bycatch 2.
 Cooperate and inform other relevant bodies about the conservation plan 7 3.
-Protect harbour porpoises in their key habitats by minimising bycatch 0 as far as possible 9 4.
-Implement pinger use in fisheries causing bycatch 11 5.
-Where possible, replace gillnet fisheries known to be associated with high porpoise bycatch with alternative fishing gear known to be less harmful 14 6.
-Estimate total annual bycatch 16 7.
-Estimate trends in abundance of harbour porpoises in the Western Baltic, the Belt Sea and the Kattegat 18 8.
-Monitoring population health status, contaminant load and causes of mortality 22 Ensure a non-detrimental use of pingers by examining habitat exclusion and long-term effects of pingers 25 10.
-Include monitoring and management of important prey species in national harbour porpoise management plans 26 11.
-Restore or maintain habitat quality 30 Summary of Progress in Implementation of the Plan 39 References 41
+Protect harbour porpoises in their key habitats by minimizing bycatch as far as possible e 9 4.
+Implement pinger use in fisheries causing bycatch 12 5.
+Where possible, replace gillnet fisheries known to be associated with high porpoise by with alternative fishing gear known to be less harmful 6.
+Estimate total annual bycatch 17 7.
+Estimate trends in abundance of harbour porpoises in the Western Baltic, the Belt Sea the Kattegat 8.
+Monitoring population health status, contaminant load and causes of mortality 27 9.
+Ensure a non-detrimental use of pingers by examining habitat exclusion and long-term of pingers 10.
+Include monitoring and management of important prey species in national harbour porpoise management plans 31 11.
+Restore or maintain habitat quality 35 ummary status assessment of progress of the implementation of the plan 46 eferences 48 nnex I 54